-As of 2021, there are over 60,000 bars and nightclub businesses open in the United States.
+In 2023, the market size, measured by revenue, of the pubs and nightclubs industry in Canada is $2.2bn.
 And as the world continues its “return to normal”, the desire for large groups of people to celebrate together is sure to only increase when things start getting better.

 Average Cost of Opening a Nightclub

-The cost of opening a restaurant varies greatly depending on factors such as the type of nightclub you’re opening, rent prices in your area, the equipment and materials you use on a day to day basis, and much more.
+The cost of opening a nightclub varies greatly depending on factors such as the type of nightclub you’re opening, rent prices in your area, the equipment and materials you use on a day-to-day basis, and much more.
 The cost of opening your own nightclub will also vary greatly based on location.
-For example, opening a nightclub in a small city is estimated to cost around $100,000, while opening a big club in New York City can cost tens of millions of dollars.
+For example, opening a nightclub in a small city is estimated to cost around $250,000, while opening a big club in Toronto can be millions of dollars.

-On average, opening a bar or nightclub in the United States costs between $240,000 and $840,000 due to additional factors that nightclub owners need to factor in, such as:
+On average, opening a bar or nightclub in Canada costs between $250,000 and $1.15m due to additional factors that nightclub owners need to factor in, such as: